dcaro/spinnakerhackfest/README.md

 **Note**: the azuredeploy.myparams.json is a copy of the azuredeploy.params.json with your own parameters

 4- Unlock Jenkins

-Use the initialadminpassword to unlock Jenkins and install the default plugins
+SSH to the JenkinsVM and open he /var/lib/jenkins/secrets/initialadminpassword to unlock Jenkins, install the default plugins and create a jenkins user with the same parameters than the ones entered at the deployment of the VM.

 5- Initialize Jenkins

-SSH to Jenkins and run the /opt/azure_jenkins_config/
+SSH to Jenkins and run the following command:

+  ``/opt/azure_jenkins_config/init_jenkins.sh ``

+6- Open an ssh tunnel to you spinnaker host and access http://localhost:9000